camunda/camunda-docs/docs/components/console/manage-organization/enable-alpha-features.md

 - In the **Settings** tab, toggle the switch under **Status** to enable and disable the feature.
 - Click **View docs** under **Documentation** to learn more about the feature.
 - Admins can know when someone accepts the alpha terms and when features are enabled or disabled under the **Activity** tab in **Organization Management**.

+### AI-powered features

+To enable AI-powered alpha features, the process is a little different.
+You must agree to the **Terms for AI Usage** before the toggle will appear in the **Status** column.

+- In the **Settings** tab, click the **Opt-in to enable** link under **Status** to enable.
+- A pop up window will appear with the **Terms for AI Usage** for you to accept.
+- Once you have read the terms and scroll through the box, you will see a tick box with the wording **"I understand and agree to the Terms for AI Usage"**.
+- Tick this box if you agree to the **AI Terms** and this will enable the toggle in the **Settings**.
+- You will need to manually toggle the Status to **Enabled** in order to turn on the AI features.